yatsukiko/Discord-Adblock/readme.md

 # Adblock for discord using [adblocker lib](https://github.com/ghostery/adblocker/blob/master/packages/adblocker-electron/README.md)

-This plugin mostly exists because of ads in youtube watch together, it also blocks discord's trackers if you're into that.
+This plugin mostly exists because of ads in youtube watch together, but it also blocks any other ads if they exist.

 `git clone https://github.com/ghostery/adblocker`